MicrosoftLearning/mslearn-postgresql/Instructions/Labs/06-exercise-list-table-changes-logical-decode.md

 ## Set up the subscriber

-1. Open a second instance of Azure Data Studio and connect to the subscriber server..
+1. Open a second instance of Azure Data Studio and connect to the subscriber server.
 1. Select **File**, **Open file** and navigate to the folder where you saved the scripts.
 1. Open the script **../Allfiles/Labs/06/Lab6_Replication.sql** and connect to the subscriber server.
 (Copy the server name from the Overview section.)
 1. Highlight and run the section **Grant the admin user replication permission**.